Children benefit from whey in malnutrition treatment

-A clinical study of ready-to-use supplementary food (RUSF) has shown for the first time that the addition of whey ingredients speeds up the recovery of moderately malnourished children.
+Clinical studies of ready-to-use supplementary food (RUSF) have shown that the addition of whey ingredients can speed up the recovery of moderately malnourished children.

-Published in the American Journal of Clinical Nutrition, the study summarises the findings from trials conducted by US-based food aid organisation Project Peanut Butter in Malawi and Mozambique.
+One study published in the American Journal of Clinical Nutrition summarises the findings of trials conducted by US-based food aid organisation Project Peanut Butter in Malawi and Mozambique.

 Higher rate of recovery